-- (a) This section applies if: - (1) there is no outstanding secured obligation; and - (2) the secured party is not committed to make advances, incur obligations, or otherwise give value. - (b) Within 10 days after receiving an authenticated demand by the debtor: - (1) a secured party having control of a deposit account under Section 9-104(a)(2) shall send to the bank with which the deposit account is maintained an authenticated statement that releases the bank from any further obligation to comply with instructions originated by the secured party; - (2) a secured party having control of a deposit account under Section 9-104(a)(3) shall: - (A) pay the debtor the balance on deposit in the deposit account; or - (B) transfer the balance on deposit into a deposit account in the debtor's name; - (3) a secured party, other than a buyer, having control of electronic chattel paper under Section 9-105 shall: - (A) communicate the authoritative copy of the electronic chattel paper to the debtor or its designated custodian; - (B) if the debtor designates a custodian that is the designated custodian with which the authoritative copy of the electronic chattel paper is maintained for the secured party, communicate to the custodian an authenticated record releasing the designated custodian from any further obligation to comply with instructions originated by the secured party and instructing the custodian to comply with instructions originated by the debtor; and - (C) take appropriate action to enable the debtor or its designated custodian to make copies of or revisions to the authoritative copy which add or change an identified assignee of the authoritative copy without the consent of the secured party; - (4) a secured party having control of investment property under Section 8-106(d)(2) or 9-106(b) shall send to the securities intermediary or commodity intermediary with which the security entitlement or commodity contract is maintained an authenticated record that releases the securities intermediary or commodity intermediary from any further obligation to comply with entitlement orders or directions originated by the secured party; and
+(a) This section applies if:

+(1) there is no outstanding secured obligation; and

+(2) the secured party has no commitment is not committed to make advances, incur obligations, or otherwise give value.

+(b) Within 10 days after receiving an authenticated demand by the debtor:

+(1) a secured party that has having control over of a deposit account under Section 9-104(a)(2) shall send the bank with which the deposit account is maintained an authenticated statement that releases the bank from any further obligation to comply with instructions originated by the secured party;

+(2) a secured party that has having control over of a deposit account under Section9-104(a)(3) shall:

+(A) pay the debtor the balance on deposit in the deposit account; or

+(B) transfer the balance on deposit into a deposit account in the debtor's name; and

+(3) a secured party, other than a buyer, having control of electronic chattel paper under Section 9-105 shall:

+(A) communicate the authoritative copy of the electronic chattel paper to the debtor or its designated custodian;

+(B) if the debtor designates a custodian that is the designated custodian with which the authoritative copy of the electronic chattel paper is maintained for the secured party, communicate to the custodian an authenticated record releasing the designated custodian from any further obligation to comply with instructions originated by the secured party and instructing the custodian to comply with instructions originated by the debtor; and

+(C) take appropriate action to enable the debtor or its designated custodian to make copies of or revisions to the authoritative copy which add or change an identified assignee of the authoritative copy without the consent of the secured party; ( $\underline{4}$ ) a secured party that has having control over of investment property under Section 8-106(d)(2) or 9-106(b) shall send the securities intermediary or commodity intermediary with which the security entitlement or commodity contract is maintained an authenticated record that releases the securities intermediary or commodity intermediary from any further obligation to comply with entitlement orders or directions originated by the secured party; and

-(5) a secured party having control of a letter-of-credit right under Section 9-107 shall send to each person having an unfulfilled obligation to pay or deliver proceeds of the letter of credit to the secured party an authenticated release from any further obligation to pay or deliver proceeds of the letter of credit to the secured party.
+(5) a secured party that has having control over of a letter-of-credit right under Section 9-107 shall send to each person that having an unfulfilled obligation to pay or deliver proceeds of the letter of credit to the secured party an authenticated release from any further obligation to pay or deliver proceeds of the letter of credit to the secured party.

-SECTION 9-209.
+SECTION 9-209 9-208A.
 DUTIES OF SECURED PARTY IF ACCOUNT DEBTOR HAS BEEN NOTIFIED OF ASSIGNMENT.

-- (a) Except as otherwise provided in subsection (c), this section applies if: - (1) there is no outstanding secured obligation; and - (2) the secured party is not committed to make advances, incur obligations, or otherwise give value. - (b) Within 10 days after receiving an authenticated demand by the debtor, a secured party shall send to an account debtor that has received notification of an assignment to the secured party as assignee under Section 9-406(a) an authenticated record that releases the account debtor from any further obligation to the secured party. - (c) This section does not apply to an assignment constituting the sale of an account, chattel paper, or payment intangible.
+(a) Except as otherwise provided in subsection (c), this section applies if:

+(1) there is no outstanding secured obligation; and

+(2) the secured party has no commitment is not committed to make advances, incur obligations, or otherwise give value.

+(b) Within 10 days after the secured party receives receiving an authenticated demand by the debtor, the a secured party shall send to an account debtor that has received notification of an assignment to the secured party as assignee under Section 9-406(a) an authenticated record that releases the account debtor from any further obligation to the secured party.

+(c) This section does not apply to an assignment constituting the sale of an account, chattel paper, or payment intangible.

-SECTION 9-210.
+SECTION 9-210 9-209.
 REQUEST FOR ACCOUNTING; REQUEST REGARDING LIST OF COLLATERAL OR STATEMENT OF ACCOUNT.